isaklafleur/summary-by-a-full-stack-developer/m1w2d3-local-and-global-scope.md

 }
 ```

-To avoid this, you can add "no-shadow": "error" in the ES Lint rules.
+To avoid this, you can add "no-shadow": "error" in the ES Lint rules so you get an error if this is done.
+Or use "use strict" on top of every file, which will generate an error if you do shadow variables by mistake in future.